 The authors noted that “despite the lack of understanding of the long-term health impact of e-cigarette use, the contribution of current e-cigarette use to rising healthcare spending is significant and should not be overlooked.”

-Are there costs of vaping in the workplace beyond healthcare?
+What are the costs of vaping in the workplace beyond healthcare?

 In an EX Program survey on vaping in the workplace, 62% of all respondents reported that vaping in the workplace bothers them, and about the same proportion believe that vaping decreases productivity.